-The Quick Plot Synopsis and Section-by-Section Summary for All the Devils Are Here by Louise Penny are below.
+The Quick Recap and Section-by-Section Summary for All the Devils Are Here by Louise Penny are below.
 Spoiler warning: these summaries contains spoilers.

 For a non-spoiler version of the plot synopsis, see The Bibliofile's review of All the Devils Are Here by Louise Penny.

 Armand Gamache, a senior officer in the Québec police, and his godfather, billionaire Stephen Horowitz, are in Paris for the birth of Armand's granddaughter.
 However, Stephen is intentionally hit by a car while crossing the street and the next day the body of an unknown man is found in Stephen's apartment.
 Initial investigation reveals that he man is Alexander Plessner, a venture capitalist, who had clearly known Stephen well (he's found with a special business card marked JSPS permitted access to any of Stephen's accounts).
 They also find out that Stephen had an interest in a large engineering company called GHS, which is having a board meeting at a nearby hotel soon.

 Armand and his wife Reine-Marie find it suspicious that the room had smelled like Claude, the Prefect of Police in Paris, when they'd entered to find Plessner's body.
 Reine-Marie learns that both Claude and Thierry Girard, Claude's former second-in-command, wear the same cologne.
 Armand and his family are questioned aggressively by the police, and they oddly have a lot of dirt on Stephen's family, despite him being the victim and them only having begun the investigation a few hours ago.
 Armand deduces that the police must've already been compiling this information on Stephen before the attacks.
 After going through security footage at Stephen's hotel, Armand finds a tampered video that accidentally left in a clip of Claude, Girard and Eugénie Roquebrune (the GHS president) having tea right before the attacks.